Owen-Tsai/watch-time/README.md

 If you haven't installed `npm` yet, following the link below to download and install `node.js` with `npm` : [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm).

 Follow the instruction you will easily get things done.
 But be advised, `npm` is **not** your only option.
-You can use other pakage management tools such as `yarn`, you can also search for more online.
+You can use other pakage management tools such as `yarn`.
+Vue.js and vuetify ***DO*** provide other ways of installation, you can easily find solutons online or at [vuetify official website](https://vuetifyjs.com/zh-Hans/getting-started/quick-start).
 ### 1.2 Install vue.js and vuetify

 When you have `npm` installed on your machine, you need to install `vue.js` and `vuetify`.
-Launch your CLI, and type:
+Launch your CLI (Command Line Interface, 命令行交互界面), and type:

 ```
 > npm install @vue/cli -g